Jeepers Creepers 2: Cast

 Credits adapted from the British Film Institute.

 Additionally, voice actor Bob Papenbrook appears as the man in the station wagon near the start of the film, while Marshall Cook, Joe Reegan, and Stephanie Denise Griffin star as the group seen at the end.
 Writer and director Victor Salva also makes a small, uncredited cameo appearance on the cover of a magazine briefly shown on the bus.

+Production

+The film was shot on a private road in Tejon Ranch, California.
+Three buses used during production were later destroyed; a fourth bus was constructed inside an airplane hangar.
+Victor Salva wrote a part for singer Meat Loaf but negotiations did not work out.
+Ray Wise's jacket caught on fire during a take of the welding sequence.
+The camera was upside-down for the scene where the Creeper singles out the students.
+Executive producer Francis Ford Coppola visited the set one day during the shoot.
+Much of the final act was inspired by Jaws (1975).

 Release

 Jeepers Creepers 2 opened in 3,124 theaters and had a U.S. domestic gross of $35.6 million.
 Other international takings were between $27.4 and $84.3 million, depending on the source.
 The worldwide gross was $63.1–120 million, higher than the original.
 It displaced its predecessor, Jeepers Creepers, to become the new record holder for the highest ever Labor Day opening weekend four-day gross, holding the record until the 2005 release of Transporter 2.
 After the 2020 Labor Day weekend, Jeepers Creepers 2 still holds the #6 spot with the #8 spot still held by Jeepers Creepers.
 Allowing for films that had been released prior to Labor Day, Jeepers Creepers 2 holds the #9 spot after the 2015 Labor Day four-day weekend.

 On December 23, 2003, MGM released the film on VHS and DVD.
 It was released on Blu-ray twice as a double feature with the first film, once by Shout!
 Factory.